+448702191000 info@jumptrademarks.com

 10 min read

 This territorial principle forms the foundation of global trademark law.
 Each country maintains its own trademark registry and grants rights independently.
 A trademark registered in the United States, for instance, doesn’t automatically prevent someone in Australia from using the same name for their business.
+This independence allows entrepreneurs to adopt brand names that might be restricted elsewhere, provided they operate within territories where no conflicting rights exist.

 Think of it like property ownership – owning a house in London doesn’t give you rights to a similar house in Tokyo.
 The same logic applies to trademarks.
 This system allows businesses to develop independently in different markets without constantly checking global databases before choosing a name.